Mental Health Crisis Line

 One in four adults are believed to experience a mental health condition each year, making it very likely that everyone will know someone who would benefit from help with their mental health.
 Like physical illness, mental illness can affect anyone.
 And just like with a physical illness it is important that you seek support particularly if you:

 - Have lost interest in things that you once enjoyed

 - Have feeling of worry and panic

-Your family doctor is usually the best place to start.
+Your local doctors’ surgery is usually the best place to start.
 They will be able to provide you different options of support which may include talking therapies, and/or medication.
 Maintaining good mental health is invaluable to having a feeling of overall wellbeing.

 If you suspect a friend, work colleague or family member is suffering one way you can support them is simply by listening, not interrupting, just letting them talk and respond in a non-judgemental way.
 Repeating back what someone says to you can also encourage them to keep talking because they will know that you’re genuinely interested in what they have to say.

-In Congleton- for the future: Here in Congleton the Town Council’s Health and Wellbeing Working Group is seeking to establish a front-line mental health space for adults.
-It should be a place in Congleton where people can call in and see professionally trained staff.
+In Congleton: Here in Congleton the Town Council’s Health and Wellbeing Working Group is seeking to establish a front-line mental health space for adults.

 Local Support for Mental Health: We are aware of the following groups and organisations which can offer help with Mental Health locally.
 As we become aware of more they will be added to this page.